 What is the impact and effect of Ghana’s Highlife Music?
 How did it evolve into Hiplife?
 Are the Struggles of Upcoming Musicians a reason why Ghana is losing its sound to Nigeria?
 What are the Effects of Ghanaian Music on the Economy?

-Created in Ghana in the beginning of the 20th century, Ghana’s Highlife Music is the result of the rhythmic structure of traditional Akan music paired with Western instruments.
-Its impact and effect on the youth and political scene in Ghana and across west Africa is still felt presently.Created in Ghana in the beginning of the 20th century, Ghana's Highlife Music is the result of the rhythmic structure of traditional Akan music paired with Western instruments.
+Created in Ghana at the beginning of the 20th century, Ghana’s Highlife Music is the result of the rhythmic structure of traditional Akan music paired with Western instruments.
+Its impact and effect on the youth and political scene in Ghana and across West Africa is still felt presently.Created in Ghana in the beginning of the 20th century, Ghana's Highlife Music is the result of the rhythmic structure of traditional Akan music paired with Western instruments.
 Click To Tweet

 My name is Akwesi, a Rising Ghanaian music producer and artiste.
 This is a quest to share and understand the Music Industry in Ghana.

 Classic High-life from Ghana Old School.
 Sweet Talks FT A .B Crentsil, Adam and Eve Album.
 Hi-life Stars of Ghana.
 01. Adam & Eve 02.
 Fakye Me 03.
 Womma Yenyi Ewuradze Aye 04.
 Onyame Aye Ewie 05.
 Adam Nana

 Before you continue reading this, I highly recommend this article about Kenyan Music Industry: The We vs Them Mentality It will give you a great juxtaposed perspective of Kenya’s Music Industry in relation to the Ghanaian Music Industry: Click here to open the Article about Kenya’s Music Industry in a new tab.

 What is it like to be a Musician in Ghana today?